 Weighing just 39 pounds, it’s our best 2000-watt portable generator.

-What we liked: It is ultra-quiet, light, flexible, plus it has a run time of 11 and a half hours on 1 gallon of gasoline on a quarter load.
+What do we love it for?
+It is ultra-quiet, light, flexible, plus it has a run time of 11 and a half hours on 1 gallon of gasoline on a quarter load.
 It’s ideal for home, work, and play.

 What could be better: The generator can be tricky to start sometimes, since it will not start on full choke or in the run position.